minipief/pyva/doc/source/model_classes.rst

 Transfer matrix model
 ---------------------

-Especially the [All2009] of flat noise control treatment can be performed efficiently using the transfer matrix method.
+Especially the  simulation of flat noise control treatment can be performed efficiently using the transfer matrix method.
 The :class:`pyva.models.TMmodel` class provides methods to deal with system configurations that can be treated by transfer matrices.
 Obviously, this is restricted to sequential arrangements, for example a series of tubes or infinite layers.